Representations of quantum groups at roots of unity, Whittaker vectors and q-W algebras: Introduction

-This conjecture is the quantum group counterpart of the Kac--Weisfeiler conjecture for semisimple Lie algebras over fields of prime characteristic.

-As it is shown in \cite{DK1} it suffices to verify the De Concini--Kac--Procesi conjecture in case of exceptional elements $g\in G$ (an element $g\in G$ is called exceptional if its centralizer in $G$ has a finite center).
-However, the De Concini--Kac--Procesi conjecture is related to the geometry of the group $G$ which is much more complicated than the geometry of the linear space $\g'$ in case of the Kac--Weisfeiler conjecture.

-The De Concini--Kac--Procesi conjecture is known to be true for the conjugacy classes of regular elements (\cite{DKP2}), for the subregular unipotent conjugacy classes in type $A_n$ when $m$ is a power of a prime number (\cite{10}), for all conjugacy classes in $A_n$ when $m$ is a prime number (\cite{8}), for the conjugacy classes $\mathcal{O}_g$ of $g\in SL_n$ when the conjugacy class of the unipotent part of $g$ is spherical (\cite{9}), and for spherical conjugacy classes (\cite{CCC}).
-In \cite{KR} a proof of the De Concini--Kac--Procesi using localization of quantum $\mathcal{D}$--modules is outlined in case of unipotent conjugacy classes.

-In this paper following Premet's philosophy we construct certain subalgebras $U_{\eta_g}(\m_-)$ in $U_{\eta_g}$ over which $U_{\eta_g}$--modules are free, at least for some $g\in G$.
-Since the De Concini--Kac--Procesi conjecture is related to the structure of conjugacy classes in $G$ it is natural to look at transversal slices to the set of conjugacy classes.
+In this paper we construct certain subalgebras $U_{\eta_g}(\m_-)$ in $U_{\eta_g}$ which have properties similar to those of the subalgebras $U_\theta(\m_\theta)\subset U_{\theta }$.
+In particular, there is a Schur--type duality between representations of the algebras $U_{\eta_g}$ and of certain quantum group versions of W--algebras called q-W--algebras. $U_{\eta_g}$--modules also naturally become $U_{\eta_g}-U_{\eta_1}(\m_-)$--bimodules.
+We show that for such modules the corresponding spaces of Whittaker vectors are always non--trivial which can be regarded as an analogue of the Engel theorem for quantum groups at roots of unity.

 It turns out that the definition of the subalgebras $U_{\eta_g}(\m_-)$ is related to the existence of some special transversal slices $\Sigma_s$ to the set of conjugacy classes in $G$.
 These slices $\Sigma_s$ associated to (conjugacy classes of) elements $s$ in the Weyl group of $\g$ were introduced by the author in \cite{S6}.
-The slices $\Sigma_s$ play the role of Slodowy slices in algebraic group theory.
+The slices $\Sigma_s$ play the role of the Slodowy slices in algebraic group theory.
 In the particular case of elliptic Weyl group elements these slices were also introduced later by He and Lusztig in paper \cite{Lus} within a different framework.